-Azure VMware Solution implements a shared responsibility model that defines distinct roles and responsibilities of the two parties involved in the offering: Customer and Microsoft.
-The shared role responsibilities are illustrated in more detail in following two tables.
+Azure VMware Solution implements a shared responsibility model that defines distinct roles and responsibilities of the two parties involved in the offering: customer and Microsoft.
+The shared role responsibilities are illustrated in more detail in the following two tables.

-The shared responsibility matrix table shows the high-level responsibilities between a customer and Microsoft for different aspects of the deployment/management of the private cloud and the customer application workloads.
+The shared responsibility matrix table outlines the main tasks that customers and Microsoft each handle in deploying and managing both the private cloud and customer application workloads.

 The following table provides a detailed list of roles and responsibilities between the customer and Microsoft, which encompasses the most frequent tasks and definitions.
 For further questions, contact Microsoft.

-(optional) HCX deploys with fully configured compute profile on cloud side as add-on
+(optional) VMware HCX deploys with fully configured compute profile on cloud side as add-on

 Plan and create a request for SDDCs on Azure portal with: